Eljah/jamwiki/wiki/trunk/jamwiki-war/src/main/webapp/README.txt

   1. A directory (accessible to the application server) into which JAMWiki files can be written.
-  2. A directory (accessible to the web/application server) into which images and other files can be uploaded.
-  3. The relative path (with respect to the web/application server doc root) to the image upload directory.
-  4. The login and password of an administrative user.
+  2. The login and password of an administrative user.
-  5. (Optional) If using an external database for storage then the database settings must be provided (see the "Database Settings" section below).
+  3. (Optional) If using an external database for storage then the database settings must be provided (see the "Database Settings" section below).
-  6. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.
+  4. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.